-The gap between wages and housing costs is largest for people of color, and particularly women of color, according to the report.
-The disparities are the result of decades of racist housing policies that have led to people of color facing disproportionate challenges accessing decent and affordable homes.
+As the report shows, the gap between wages and housing costs is largest for people of color, and particularly women of color.
+The disparities are the result of historic and continuing racist housing policies that have led to people of color facing disproportionate challenges accessing decent and affordable homes.
+At the same time, Black, Latino, and Native American workers are more likely than white workers to be employed in sectors with lower median wages, like service, consumer-goods production, and transportation, while white workers are more likely to be employed in higher-paying management and professional positions.
+Even within the same professional occupations, however, the median earnings for white workers are often higher than the median earnings for Black, Latino, and Native American workers.
+Because people of color are more likely to be renters at all income levels, increasing costs within the rental market disproportionately harm these households.
+Extremely low-income renters account for 19% of Black households, 17% of American Indian or Alaska Native households, and 14% of Latino households, but only 6% of white households.
 Nationally, the median wage of a full-time white worker is $2.23 higher than the one-bedroom Housing Wage, but the median wage of a full-time Black and Latino worker is approximately $.73 and $1.84 less than the one-bedroom Housing Wage, respectively.
-The disparities grow even starker for women of color.
-Black and Latina female workers earn median wages that are $3.96 and $5.47 less, respectively, than the one-bedroom Housing Wage.
+The disparities grow even starker for women of color: Black and Latina female workers earn median wages that are $3.96 and $5.47 less, respectively, than the one-bedroom Housing Wage.

 As low-income renters face high rents and increasing housing instability without the supports provided by pandemic-era benefit programs, safe, stable, and affordable housing remains out of reach.
-Congress must address the extraordinary challenges that low-income renters face in finding and maintaining decent, accessible, and affordable housing.
-Addressing the roots of the housing affordability problem requires: a sustained commitment to investing in new affordable housing; preserving affordable rental homes that already exist; bridging the gap between incomes and rent through universal rental assistance; providing emergency assistance to stabilize renters when they experience financial shocks; and establishing strong renter protections.
+NLIHC and our partners across the country are calling on Congress to address the far-reaching challenges that low-income renters face in finding and maintaining decent, accessible, and affordable housing.
+Addressing the roots of the housing affordability problem requires a sustained commitment to investing in new affordable housing, preserving affordable rental homes that already exist, bridging the gap between incomes and rent through universal rental assistance, providing emergency assistance to stabilize renters when they experience financial shocks, and establishing strong renter protections.